VesperQuartz/payhub/README.md

 ## Introduction

 PayHub is a modern payment processing solution that leverages blockchain technology to provide a secure, transparent, and efficient payment system.
-Built on the Sepolia testnet, it uses PYUSD (a stablecoin) for transactions, ensuring price stability and reducing volatility risks.
+Built using Google's blockchain RPC on the Sepolia testnet, it uses PYUSD (a stablecoin) for transactions, ensuring price stability and reducing volatility risks.

 ### Key Features

-- **Secure Payments**: Smart contract-based transactions with built-in verification
+- **Secure Payments**: Smart contract based transactions with builtin verification
 - **Merchant Dashboard**: Comprehensive tools for managing inventory, sales, and disputes
 - **Customer Store**: User-friendly interface for browsing products and making purchases
 - **Dispute Resolution**: Built-in system for handling transaction disputes
 - **Transaction Tracking**: Real-time monitoring of payment status and history
-- **Receipt Generation**: Automated receipt creation for all transactions
+- **Receipt Generation**: Receipt creation for all transactions

 ## Features in Detail